 The practice carried out the decontamination of instruments in a dedicated decontamination room.
-The dental nurse showed us the procedures involved in cleaning, rinsing, inspecting and sterilising dirty instruments along with the storing of sterilised instruments.
+One of the dental nurses showed us the procedures involved in cleaning, rinsing, inspecting and sterilising dirty instruments along with the storing of sterilised instruments.
 They wore personal and protective equipment (PPE) during the decontamination process, such as a visor and heavy duty gloves.
-Dirty instruments were soaked in an enzyme cleaner and washed and rinsed in a machine prior to being placed into an autoclave.
+Dirty instruments were washed and rinsed prior to being placed into an autoclave.
 An autoclave is a device for sterilising dental and medical instruments.
 We observed that there was an illuminated magnifier available to check for any debris or damage throughout the cleaning stages.

 We saw a clear separation of dirty and clean areas in the decontamination room.
 There were adequate supplies of PPE such as face visors, aprons and gloves.
 Posters about good hand hygiene were displayed to support staff in following practice procedures.
 The practice had a sharps injury protocol for reporting and handling sharps injuries which informed staff of the process to follow in case they incurred such an injury.
 This involved a referral to a local Occupational Health department.
 When asked, staff were clear about the process to follow.
-The dental nurse told us that they did not handle sharps.
+The dental nurses told us that they did not handle sharps.
 The practice had undertaken a sharps risk assessment in relation to the current Health and Safety (Sharps Instruments in Healthcare) Regulations (2013).